pettypychen/eat-feed-repeat/content/blog/2020-parenthood-what-you-really-need-as-a-new-mom/index.md

 Newborns sleep a lot.
 They also cry a lot.
 They are fussy creatures that need extra amount of attention ALL THE TIME.
 Before you get the sticker shock, I get it... the Snoo is expensive! **$1,395 USD** is not something you just throw around for funsies but trust me the sleep is so worth it.
 I thought about getting the Finnish baby box for baby L's crib, but in the end I bit the bullet and bought a Snoo.
 I shipped it all the way from the US to Singapore because there was not a single supplier that would bring it over.

-To my pregnancy-hormone fueled brain, I almost planned a trip to Australia just so I could haul a Snoo back.
+Due to my pregnancy-hormone fueled brain, I almost planned a trip to Australia just so I could haul a Snoo back.
 What dissuaded me was the possibility of paying for an oversize luggage which would have been enough for shipping from the U.S.A.
 In the end, I managed to offset shipping costs with 15% off from buying it through my Amazon baby registry.

 If you do a quick math, there are 180 days in 6 months and babies typically need to sleep about 15-16 hours a day = 2,880 hours.
 $1395 / 2880 hours = 48 cents per hour, which is roughly $8 per day.